LARES TREK TO MACHU PICCHU 4D/3N

 Day 4: Machu Picchu – Cusco:

-After breakfast in the hotel, we leave early in the morning and drive up to Machu Picchu to arrive at 6:00 am and hopefully catch the sunrise, weather permitting.
+After breakfast in the hotel, you will leave early in the morning and drive up to Machu Picchu to arrive at 6:00 am and hopefully catch the sunrise, weather permitting.
 Afterwards, the guide will show you around the city for about 2.5 hours, explaining facts and answering questions.
 Then you have free time to explore Machu Picchu by yourselves.
 If you booked the extra tickets for Huayna Picchu or Machu Picchu Mountain you are going to climb one of these mountains.

 Machu Picchu is a formerly lost city located upon a granite mountain edge.
 There are no records about it from both the Incas and Spanish conquistadors.
 Machu Picchu was under the dense vegetation until July 24th 1911.
 When the American historian Hiram Bingham (who was in search of Vilcabamba) discovered it, calling it the “lost city of the Incas".
 You are going spend several hours in Machu Picchu.
 After which, you will go back to Aguas Calientes in order to catch the train back to Ollantaytambo.
-From Ollantaytambo, we will take you back to Cusco by car and drop you off near or at Plaza de Armas.
+From Ollantaytambo, you will go back to Cusco by car and drop you off near or at Plaza de Armas.

 Climate: mild to warm in the day and mild in the night